 The History of The New York Academy of Sciences Anthropology Section

 The Anthropology Section of the New York Academy of Sciences has its origins in the participation of anthropologists in the Academy at the end of the 19th century.
-In 1877 Erminnie A. Smith, an anthropologist and geologist, became the first woman to be elected a member.
 The Academy has a long history of serving as a forum for public discussion and debate about what it means to be human.
 The Section has been an innovative and progressive voice, drawing on knowledge about archeology, human biology, linguistics, and socio-cultural anthropology to contribute cutting edge perspectives on the human condition.
 Today, with funding from the Wenner-Gren Foundation, and sponsorship from Berghahn Books, the Anthropology Section hosts free monthly programming that engages scholars, students, and a broader public in the exploration of a topical theme.

 Membership in the Section consists of joining the Anthropology Section e-list, which is circulated at each Distinguished Lecture.
 Click here to join the e-list.

 Today, a volunteer advisory board of New York area anthropologists plans each year’s events: lecture series, workshops and conferences.
 These events focus on contemporary issues and debates about humans and the societies in which they live.